 Move beyond behavioral targeting: using mouse movements to read visitor’s mind

-We already have powerful behavioral targeting and segmentation options in Visual Website Optimizer.
+We already have powerful behavioral targeting and segmentation options in VWO.
 Today, we’re proud to announce a brand new feature that will take your website to the next level.
 We just released a feature that is Holy Grail of targeting and personalization: knowing what a visitor is thinking while browsing your website (and then displaying relevant content to him/her to boost conversion rate and sales).

 - Happiness Factor: What % of visitors are feeling happy, lousy or simply pathetic and if your site design is doing a good job lifting that mood (our research indicated that 92% of websites were so hilariously designed that visitors were indeed amused)